HomeComparisons › Social Impact

 What the skills gap in the restaurant sector actually is?

-The skills gap in the restaurant sector is the difference between the competency a role requires at the point of service and the competency a worker actually demonstrates during a shift, not the one declared on an exam or certified through course attendance.
+The restaurant skills gap is the distance between what a role demands at the point of service and what the worker shows during the shift.

 The generic-curriculum mistake: why certifying attendance doesn't close the gap